CosmWasm/cosmwasm/docs/GAS.md

 translate between CosmWasm gas and Cosmos SDK.
 It was measured and set to 100 a while ago and can be adjusted when necessary.

-For CosmWasm gas, the target gas consumption is 1 Terragas (10^12 gas) per millisecond.
+For CosmWasm gas, the target gas consumption is 1 Teragas (10^12 gas) per millisecond.
 This idea is [inspired by NEAR][neargas] and we encourage you to read their excellent docs on that topic.